1963 Penn State Nittany Lions football team

 The 1963 Penn State Nittany Lions football team represented Pennsylvania State University in the 1963 NCAA University Division football season.
 Led by fourteenth-year head coach Rip Engle, the Nittany Lions were 7–3 and were 16th in the final coaches' poll.
 Home games were played on campus at Beaver Stadium in University Park; Penn State was independent in football until 1993.

 The Nittany Lions were led on the field in 1963 by fifth-year senior quarterback Pete Liske, who had been selected in the NFL and AFL drafts the previous December and went on to play a dozen seasons in pro football.
 The regular season finale against rival Pittsburgh was postponed two weeks following the assassination of President Kennedy.

+Although scoring was off in the 1963 season, the team's defense, headed by 230-pound middle guard (nose tackle in a five man line) Glenn Ressler, was particularly stout, giving up just 92 points in the first 9 games of the season.
+The Nittany Lions came within a single point of an upset victory over Pitt in the season finale.